PandemicPreventionInstitute/ppi-peer/README.md

 When committing changes into a branch, a pre-commit hook will run that will run a linter, as well as tests.
 The pre-commit hook commands are available in `./husky/pre-commit`.
 The current commands that run on commit are `yarn lint` and `yarn test:jest`.

 ## Build and Deploy
-In order to build a deployable bundle of html, css, and the compiled javascript, run `yarn build`.
-This will generate a `/build` folder in your project that has the compiled project ready to be deployed to cloud environment.
+In order to build a deployable bundle of html, css, and the compiled javascript, and then deploy the bundle, run `sh peer_deploy.sh`.
+This will run a script that generates a `/build` folder in your project that has the compiled project ready to be deployed to the cloud environment, and then uploads the bundle to S3 and creates a new Invalidation for the CloudFront distribution domain.

-@todo:
-- deployment and integration pipeline to Pantheon and AWS
+Note: The script assumes you already have AWS configured access key credentials that give you permissions to write to S3 and CloudFront.
+If you do not, create new credentials or retrieve existing credentials and configure AWS CLI on your machine first, and then run the script.
+For more information about setting up AWS CLI with credentials, click [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to view the documentation.

 ## Backend
 @todo: